AdamNaghs/shell/README.md

 Not sure whether or not I should store the external programs found in the path or if I should just call osys whenever the shell doesn't recognize a command.

 I think another project I may do is a terminal written in a graphics library and then I'll try integrating my shell.

+I want to improve the way that I tokenize a string to better support a scripting language.
+If I write a tokenizer, it will be meant for a line based scripted langauge similar to python but without indentation.
 ## Pipes '|'
 I implemented pipes in a cheaty way.
 I'm just passing the result string of a command that is being piped to the command that it is being piped to as the first argument.